grant-burgess/clean-architecture-example-java-spring-boot/README.md

 ```

 ## Project dependencies
-This project uses Java 8 with Spring Boot and Swagger for API documentation.
+This project uses Java 8 with Spring Boot, H2 database and Swagger for API documentation.
 Tests were written with JUnit4.

 ## Running the application